 The day program operates five days a week on a 12-month schedule.
 Click here for our current Calendar.
 Our school day begins at 8:30 a.m. and ends at 2:45 p.m., and on every other Wednesday, students are dismissed at noon for Staff Professional Development.
 The residential program provides services 365 days a year.

 Over 100 students currently attend the League School, but it has a capacity for 110 students.
 The residential program has the capacity to house 32 students on the campus of the school.
 The school is licensed to educate students from ages 3 to 22.

 The League School provides services to students from all over Massachusetts and Rhode Island.
 At times our residential program also enrolls students from across the country as well as international students.

+The League School strives to accept every student who is a good match for the programs and services that are offered.
 The League School Admissions Team reviews each student’s record, meets with the student and their parents/guardians, and determines whether or not League School is a good match for the student’s needs.
-Students typically come for a day visit or a day and overnight visit, if they are interested in the Residential Program.
+Students typically come for a day visit, or, a day and overnight visit if they are interested in the Residential Program.
 This gives the student a chance to experience what it is like to attend League School and it gives the Admissions Team an opportunity to observe how the student fits into the League School community.
 It is important that the student has the ability to make progress and have their needs met in a 4:1 student to staff ratio.